Ford EcoBoost engine: 3.5 L (first generation)

 The first Ford vehicle to feature this engine was the 2007 Lincoln MKR concept vehicle under the name TwinForce.
 The engine was designed to deliver power and torque output equivalent to a typical 6.0 L or larger-displacement V8 while achieving at least 15% better fuel efficiency and reduced greenhouse emissions.
 In the MKR, the concept TwinForce engine was rated at 415 hp and 400 lbft of torque, as well as run on E85 fuel.
 When the same prototype engine reappeared in the Lincoln MKT concept in 2008 North American International Auto Show, the name was changed to EcoBoost.
 Official EcoBoost production began on May 19, 2009 at Cleveland Engine Plant No. 1.

 The production engines use the Duratec 35 V6 engine block.
 The fuel charging and delivery systems can attain high fuel pressures up to 2150 psi, necessary for efficient operation of the direct fuel injection system.
 The F-series EcoBoost 3.5L V6 uses two BorgWarner K03 turbochargers which can spin up to 170,000 rpm and provide up to 15 psi of boost.
 The transverse EcoBoost 3.5L V6 uses two Garrett GT1549L turbochargers and provides up to 11 psi of boost.
 The turbos are set up in a twin-turbo configuration.
 The engine can consume up to 25% more air over the naturally aspirated counterpart.
 Through the use of direct injection, the engine needs only regular-grade gasoline to run.
 The EcoBoost V6 was first available as an engine option for 2010 Lincoln MKS, followed by 2010 Ford Flex, 2010 Ford Taurus SHO, and 2010 Lincoln MKT.
 The fuel-charging and -delivery systems were co-developed with Robert Bosch GmbH.

+On transverse applications, the water pump was relocated to behind the timing cover and driven off of the timing chain.

 In 2009, Ford modified an experimental 3.5 L V6 EcoBoost engine with both E85 direct injection and gasoline indirect fuel injection, which achieved a brake mean effective pressure of 395 psi (27 bar), which translates to roughly 553 lbft of torque and 316 hp at 3000 rpm (flat torque curve from 1500–3000 rpm).